How wildfires start

 If you live in, or visit, rural areas, check the fire weather and fire season status before you start any outdoor activities.

-- Use the Fire and Emergency's 'Check it's alright' website to see how dry things are in your area.
+- Use the Fire and Emergency's 'Check it's alright' website to see how dry things are in your area and apply for a fire permit.

 - Know where your local fire danger sign is – this tells you how dry the area is and if you need a permit to light a fire.